 - Curettage and electrodessication to carefully scrape away the cancerous tissue

 - Radiation for basal cell carcinoma that cannot be cut away from healthy tissue

-- Oral and topical medications
+- Oral medications for advanced cases

 Our dermatologists have a high success rate with basal cell carcinoma treatment.